claint76/inivation-docs/Advanced configurations/User_guide_-_Biasing.md

 We recommend using jAER for working with biases - this allows biases to be changed and the effects to be observed in real time.
-For how to load, save and control the biases using jAER, please refer to the [jAER user guide](http://www.inilabs.com/support/jaer).
+For how to load, save and control the biases using jAER, please refer to the **TO CHANGE** [jAER user guide](http://www.inilabs.com/support/jaer).

 The *Expert controls* (DVS128) or *Bias Current Control* (DAVIS240) tab